 Addressing priority 6: In March 2015, the Paediatric Audiology Interest Group (PAIG) of the British Society of Audiology published practice guidance – a project that was undertaken by a working party of national specialists in paediatric tinnitus.
 The guidance offers child-friendly, practical advice for those wanting to develop their skills in the management of children with tinnitus.
 It is intended for a multidisciplinary audience including audiologists, medical professionals, school nurses, teachers of the deaf, and psychologists.
 This project was supported by the British Tinnitus Association.

 Addressing priority 7: People who are deaf or have profound hearing loss are often marginalised by both their tinnitus and hearing loss.
 The British Tinnitus Association commissioned The Ear Foundation to investigate people's experiences with different degrees of hearing loss and tinnitus (supported by the James Tudor Foundation).
 The report was launched in September 2015 and presents the views of 1432 participants on the treatment they have received, what helped, what didn't and their hopes for the future.

-The QUest In Eliminating Tinnitus (QUIET-1): testing a novel drug for tinnitusAutifony Therapeutics Ltd sponsored a Phase IIa tinnitus clinical trial in the UK, funded by Innovate UK.
+Addressing priority 10: In 2015, Autifony Therapeutics Ltd sponsored a Phase IIa tinnitus clinical trial in the UK, funded by Innovate UK.
 Professor Jaydip Ray, Consultant Ear, Nose and Throat (ENT) surgeon at Sheffield Teaching Hospitals NHS Foundation Trust and Sheffield Children’s Hospital NHS Foundation Trust was the national Coordinating Investigator and Professor Deborah Hall, University of Nottingham and NIHR Nottingham Hearing Biomedical Research Unit (BRU), was the academic partner.
-See BRU project page.
 The main aim was to try to demonstrate an improvement in the severity of tinnitus symptoms and impact after 28 days of treatment with the study medicine compared to placebo.
 Findings from the planned interim analysis of completed participants led to the closure of recruitment due to lack of efficacy.
 On a statistical basis, it would not be possible to reach the magnitude of change needed to show improvement over the placebo.
 Nevertheless, the team gained many valuable insights about trial design and patient recruitment.

 Accidental leakage of urine is a distressing problem that affects about one in three women and the NHS spends considerable amounts of money treating it.
 Biofeedback equipment allows women to see their pelvic floor muscles working as they exercise.
 This study compares exercise with this equipment with standard exercises in around 600 women.

 Addressing priority 1: This review published in December 2016 discusses a prediction model for identifying women at high risk of endometrial cancer who may therefore benefit from prevention strategies.